-Since 1998, Blue Rider has helped finance more then 100 films with production budgets totaling over $687 million.
+Since 1984, Walter Josten and Blue Rider Pictures have helped to finance, produce, and distribute over 120 films with production budgets totaling over $700 million.
 With no advertising and little marketing, Blue Rider has emerged as the acknowledged industry leader in short-term interim finance, also known as Bridge Financing.
-A few years ago, Blue Rider Entertainments principals helped form Blue Rider Finance, Inc., a company specifically devoted to providing financing of all kinds to a range of entertainment-related projects.
+A few years ago, Blue Rider Entertainment's CEO helped form Blue Rider Finance, Inc., a company specifically devoted to providing financing of all kinds to a range of entertainment-related projects.

 Blue Rider not only brings cash to a production, but also can help others navigate the very difficult process of arranging and completing motion picture financing.
 In this respect, Blue Rider often helps facilitate the closing of the financing so the producing and/or sales team can focus on the many tasks associated with pre-production, principal photography, post-production and distribution.